slack-ruby/slack-ruby-bot/README.md

   )
 end
 ```

+_Note that sending a message using only `thread_ts: data.ts` can cause some permanent issues where Slack will keep reporting inaccessible messages as unread.
+At the time of writing the slack team is still having problems clearing those notifications.
+As recommended by the slack documentation..._

+> A true parent's thread_ts should be used when replying.
+Providing a child's message ID will result in a new, detached thread breaking all context and sense

-Note that using only `thread_ts: data.ts` can cause some permanent issues where Slack will keep reporting inaccessible messages as unread.
-As recommended by the slack documentation, the replies to a thread should always be sent to message `ts` that started the thread, available as `thread_ts` for subsequent messages.
-Hence `data.thread_ts || data.ts`.
+_...the replies to a thread should always be sent to the message `ts` that started the thread, available as `thread_ts` for subsequent messages.
+Hence `data.thread_ts || data.ts`._

 For additional options including broadcasting, refer to [slack-ruby-client#chat_postMessage](https://github.com/slack-ruby/slack-ruby-client/blob/41539c647ac877400f20aa338aa42d2ebfd2866b/lib/slack/web/api/endpoints/chat.rb#L105)